flopezag/IoTAgent-Turtle/docker/Readme.md

 # Docker for server

 ## build
-The docker is easyly build using the following command - By default it will build the docker for the **develop** branch:
+The docker is easyly build using the following command - By default it builds the docker for the **develop** branch:

 ```
  docker build . -t iotagent-turtle